 Before picking up the first paper contour cut-out, stick a toothpick through the paper and into the play dough in several places.
 When subsequent layers are made, push the toothpick through the same holes in the paper into the rolled-out play dough before removing the paper.
 The toothpick holes in the play dough can be aligned to place each layer in its proper position.

-Once their mountains is made, students can cut their duplicate contour map along the outer contour line only, then bring their mountain to a central area where they are placed for display, with the duplicate contour map alongside.
-As new mountains are added, place them next to the previous ones, and place the corresponding contour maps in equivalent positions in their own next door area.
+Once their mountains is made, students can cut their duplicate contour map along the outer contour line only, then bring their mountain and duplicate contour map to the tarp, where they are placed for display on separate halves of the tarp.
+As new mountains are added, place them next to the previous ones, and place the corresponding contour maps in equivalent positions in their own area.
 The growing landscape of model mountains will be reflected in the growing contour map assembly next to it.

 (As students understand the relationship between the growing mountain landscape and the adjacent contour map, they can help direct where to place the contour maps correctly.)

 As a class, look at the landscape and the contour maps.
 Refer back and forth while discussing and highlighting these features of a contour map:

 The mountains look like islands in the ocean (the tarp is the ocean water).

 Where are the steep slopes and the gentle slopes on the play dough mountains?
 Look at the contour maps to see what the lines do [lines are close together on steep slopes and far apart on gentle slopes].